phpreboot/phpreboot.github.io/_posts/14oct/2014-10-23-refactoring-legacy-code.md

     googleplus-link: https://plus.google.com/u/0/+PatkosCsaba/posts
     url: http://code.tutsplus.com/series/refactoring-legacy-code--cms-633
 ---
-On tutsplua, Patkos Csaba posted a excellent learning guide on refactoring old code.
+On tutsplus, Patkos Csaba posted a excellent learning guide on refactoring old code.

 > Old code.
 Ugly code.
 Complicated code.
 Spaghetti code.
 Jibberish nonsense.
 In two words, Legacy Code.
 This is a series that will help you work and deal with it.
 > <br/><br/>